JFK, Freedom Riders, and the Civil Rights Movement

 Finally, the 1963 March on Washington remains a touchstone of the Civil Rights Movement, and the "I Have A Dream Speech" will be familiar to teachers and students.
 Here, that speech is contextualized by three other speeches: President Kennedy's June 11, 1963 speech on civil rights, the John Lewis speech given at the March (in the slightly censored version demanded on the day of the March), and a Malcolm X speech critiquing the March.
 Collectively, these readings will give students a fuller perspective on the "I Have a Dream" speech, one shaped by the diverse viewpoints of contemporaries.

-Describe three specific moments in the Civil Rights Movement: the Freedom Rides, the 1963 Birmingham Movement, and the 1963 March on Washington
+Evaluate the significance of the Freedom Rides, the 1963 Birmingham Movement, and the 1963 March on Washington to the civil rights movement.

-Analyze and evaluate the relationship between civil rights activists and the Federal Government, specifically the Kennedy Administration
+Analyze and evaluate the relationship between civil rights activists and the Federal Government.

 JFK, LBJ, and the Fight for Equal Opportunity in the 1960s